sebastianv89/factoring-sat/README.md

 addition most directories contain Makefiles that should give a clear indication of how the scripts should be called.
 Generate `semiprimes.txt` first, then generate the SAT-instances and then let the solvers solve those instances.
+Make sure you include a (symbolic) link to the solvers in the corresponding directories.

 The Karatsuba instances were generated with [ToughSat](https://toughsat.appspot.com/).
 Reproducing the instances